-Erica Young is the Chief Legal, Commercial and Regulatory Officer for ENMAX.
-Erica oversees the legal, regulatory, compliance, government relations, public policy, shareholder relations, environmental, social and governance and corporate secretarial matters across the ENMAX companies.
-Erica serves on the Board of Versant Power, ENMAX's Maine-based regulated transmission and distribution business.
+Prior to her current role, Erica was Chief Legal, Commercial and Regulatory Officer for ENMAX and has led a variety of teams including legal, regulatory, government relations, public policy, corporate secretary, shareholder relations, ESG and Indigenous relations, corporate development and strategy.
+She also previously served as a Director of Versant Power, ENMAX's Maine-based regulated transmission and distribution business.

-Erica has over 20 years of legal, regulatory and transactional experience in private practice and in-house roles, primarily focused in the energy industry.
-Prior to joining ENMAX in 2016, Erica served as SVP, General Counsel at NaturEner Energy Canada, where she was responsible for legal, regulatory and commercial matters in Alberta and for cross-border transmission.
-Erica also served as General Counsel of Total Energy Services, a TSX-listed oil and gas services company.
+Before joining ENMAX, Erica served as SVP, General Counsel at NaturEner Energy Canada, a private-equity backed renewable energy developer and operator, and General Counsel of Total Energy Services, a TSX-listed oil and gas services company.
 She began her career in the Toronto office of Blake, Cassels & Graydon LLP, where she had a diverse corporate, securities and governance practice.